MHMDHIDR/mohammedhaydar.com/src/content/blog/CST3130-Project-Coursework-M00570972/index.md

 ## Arduino Code Explanation:

 In the Arduino code, I utilize analog sensors connected to pins A0 and A1 to gather data.
 Two pins, 2 and 3, are configured as outputs for controlling external devices, likely LEDs in this scenario.
 The setup() function initializes serial communication at a baud rate of 9600.
-Within the loop() function, sensor readings are obtained from A0 and A1, and then from A2 (which is currently commented out).
+Within the loop() function, sensor readings are obtained from A0 and A1.
 These values are printed over the serial connection.

 ```cpp
 int AnalogPin0 = A0; // Declare variable for analog pin 0